A New Approach to Functional Medicine at Green Bay

 Randi helped me to see I really was not eating healthy and that gluten was not healthy for me.
 It took a lot of convincing and work to change my diet and take care of myself better but the pay off has been wonderful.
 She has a talent for helping me do the things I needed to do.
 She got my hormones in balance too.
 Functional Medicine changed my life. ~ R.M.
 Age 47

 Want to learn more about our approach to Functional Medicine at Green Bay to hormonal wellness?
 Attend our Seminar!

 The Functional Approach to Assessment

-Functional medicine providers assess fundamental clinical imbalances using a thorough patient history, comprehensive physical examination, and laboratory testing.
-They also look beyond these assessment tools to fully evaluate the patient’s well being.
-Functional medicine providers also consider the following:
+Functional Medicine Providers assess fundamental clinical imbalances using thorough patient history, comprehensive physical examination, and laboratory testing.
+They also look beyond these assessment tools to fully evaluate the patient’s well-being.
+Functional providers also consider the following:

-Functional medicine providers, in addition to being licensed medical doctors or nurse practitioners, have completed the Applying Functional Medicine in Clinical Practice (AFMCP) training program through the Institute for Functional Medicine.
-The Institute for Functional Medicine is a non-profit organization that is accredited by the Council for Continuing Medical Education (ACCME) and is dedicated to educating physicians and other healthcare practitioners in Functional Medicine.
+Functional providers, in addition to being licensed medical doctors or nurse practitioners, have completed the Applying Functional Medicine in Clinical Practice (AFMCP) training program through the Institute for Functional Medicine.
+This Institute is a non-profit organization that is accredited by the Council for Continuing Medical Education (ACCME) and is dedicated to educating physicians and other healthcare practitioners.
 There are more than 1000 providers in the US who have completed the AFMCP training.

-Functional Medicine is what medicine should look like today.
+Functional Medicine at Green Bay is what medicine should look like today.
 It’s a different, innovative, comprehensive approach to healthcare, emphasizing prevention and discovery of the underlying causes of illness as opposed to only treating symptoms.